-All billing on the student's account is handled through the Accounting Office.
+All billing on the student's account is handled through the Office of Student Accounts.
 Prorated refunds may be made in some cases of prolonged illness or withdrawal from the University, upon the recommendation of the student's dean.

-For additional information, visit the Vanderbilt Card Office Web site (http://thecard.vanderbilt.edu/vuco-card.htm).
+For additional information, visit the Vanderbilt Card Office Web site (http://thecard.vander-bilt.edu/vucocard.htm).